With the holidays fast-approaching, now is the time to begin thinking about what you will be serving friends and family.

-1. Safe thawing: Thawing turkeys must be kept at a safe temperature.
+1. Safe Thawing: Thawing turkeys must be kept at a safe temperature.
 According to the CDC, the “danger zone” is between 40 and 140 degrees.
 Frozen whole turkeys are best thawed in the refrigerator, and how long it takes depends on the size of the bird.

-2. Safe preparing: Remember that poultry can easily contaminate surfaces and hands, leading to risk of cross-contamination with other foods you may be preparing.
+2. Safe Preparation: Remember that poultry can easily contaminate surfaces and hands, leading to risk of cross-contamination with other foods you may be preparing.
 It is best to avoid using wooden cutting boards and carefully clean hands, surfaces and utensils after turkey preparation.

-3. Safe cooking: Set the oven temperature no lower than 325 degrees and cook the turkey to a temperature no less than 165 degrees.
+3. Safe Cooking: Set the oven temperature no lower than 325 degrees and cook the turkey to a temperature no less than 165 degrees.
 Cooking times vary depending on the size of your holiday bird.
 Stuffing is safest when cooked separately to avoid absorption of bacteria.
 If you like a stuffed turkey, consider baking the stuffing separately, then stuffing the fully-cooked turkey prior to serving.

-4. Safe storing: Never leave leftovers out for an extended period of time.
+4. Safe Storage: Never leave leftovers out for an extended period of time.
 Refrigerate leftovers in air tight containers at 40 degrees or below as soon as possible and within two hours of preparation to prevent food poisoning.